WJVincent/May-2024/1-module/2-week/3-day/README.md

 - one from scratch
 - one from project repo

-## Callbacks Project Long Practice (Paired, For most of Day)
+##  Advanced Arrays Long Practice (Paired, For most of Day)

-If you finish this, feel free to go back to work on the POJO Basics Long Practice / Advanced Arrays Long Practice.
+If you finish this, feel free to go back to work on the POJO Basics Long Practice / Callbacks Long Practice.

 ## Collaborative Problem Solving (1hr before end of day)